fossas/broker/docs/reference/faq.md

 - Any tag
 - Any branch `HEAD` commit

-Broker enumerates the list of references that were created in the last 30 days.
+Broker first enumerates all references in the git repository.

 _Note that tags cannot be modified; once a tag has been created to "modify" it in `git` requires that the tag is_ _deleted and then created with the same name.
-Such modifications are actually creation of the tag,_ _and as such any tag that was "modified" within the last 30 days is also scanned by Broker._
+Such modifications are actually creation of the tag,_ _and as such any tag that was "modified" since the last scan is re-canned by Broker._

 After enumerating the list of references, Broker then uses its local database to filter any reference that it has already scanned.
 Note that this means that a modified tag would then be filtered at this step,